MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-customize-filter-logs.md

 ### Customize the layout of the audit logs

 You can customize the columns in the audit logs to view only the information you need.
-The **Service**, **Category** and **Activity** columns are related to each other, so these columns should always be visible.
+The **Service**, **Category**, and **Activity** columns are related to each other, so these columns should always be visible.

 ![Screenshot of the Columns button on the audit logs.](media/howto-customize-filter-logs/audit-log-columns.png)